Eyesore123/quote-generator/README.md

 - The basic structure of Angular projects
 - How to use Angular CLI
 - How routing works in Angular
+- Simple Python functions for data manipulation (quotes)

 ## What is still missing:

 - The backend for email subsciptions
 - Option to search quotes (by author name)
-- Filter in the all quotes -page for filtering all quotes of a single category

 ### I will come update this README.md as I go.